Sk-Bhardwaj24/Notion_Infosot_Assignment/README.md

 # Home Page for user , Here user Can see tha all movie Data

-<h3> User cannot have acces of other option like Delete Movie, Edit Movies, Add Movie</h3>
+<h3> User cannot have access of other option like Delete Movie, Edit Movies, Add Movie</h3>
 <img src="./Images/Rea1.png" alt="Home Page"/>

 # Login page for Admin